-This year our Thanksgiving will be different– a little smaller than usual.
-I’m looking for some innovative recipes that pack a lot of flavor and don’t seem like the same old same old.
+I love this macaroni and cheese but this year I’m looking for some innovative recipes that pack a lot of flavor and don’t seem like the same old same old.

 I love a traditional Thanksgiving but this year I want to make some memories with new food ideas.

 We have several people at our holiday meal that are vegetarian and they always get stuck with a salad and green beans or things that are very plain.

 Not this year?!
 I’m going to be serving this spicy Mac and cheese instead of our regular Mac — it’s loaded with so much shrimp I know they’ll have more than enough to fill them up and the pillowy sauce that is so full of flavor I know they are going to go back for seconds!